Contents

 Median and middle 50 percent, USD per month

-An applicant with 7 or more years of experience asks a median of $802, just 16 percent above the $689 median of applicants with less than 2 years.
-Between 2 and 6 years the median is essentially flat.
+An applicant with 7 or more years of experience asks a median of $804, just 13 percent above the $714 median of applicants with less than 2 years, and virtually identical to the ask of someone with 2 years.
 For employers this is the quiet arbitrage in the market: seniority is dramatically underpriced relative to Western labor markets, where a decade of experience can double a salary.

 | Experience | Applicants | Median ask | Middle 50% |